Josefina Keymer

-Josefina Paz Keymer Tohá (born 13 June 2000) is a Chilean football player who plays as a midfielder.
+Josefina Paz Keymer Tohá (born 13 June 2000) is a Chilean footballer who plays as a midfielder.
 She last played for Santiago Morning.

 Club career

 Born in Las Condes, Santiago, Chile, Keymer was with Boston College as a youth player.
 At senior level, she began her career with Universidad de Chile.

 In 2018, she emigrated to Spain and played for Córdoba and Sporting Gijón.

 Back in Chile, she joined Universidad Católica in 2020.
 The next season, she switched to Santiago Morning, staying with them until the end of the 2022 season.

 International career

 Keymer represented Chile U17 and, later, Chile U20 in both the 2018 and the 2020 South American Championship.

 In March 2023, she joined Forming Futbol, an agency for female footballers.

 Personal life

 Keymer attends the University of Chile to become an industrial engineer.
 She has done her internship at CAP.